WouterJansen/PRDemoStatsParser/README.md

 # PRDemoStatsParser
-Script for generating map stats from PRDemo(PR Tracker) files.
+Script for generating data(statistics, heatmaps,...) from PRDemo(PR Tracker) files.
-Will create the statistics per map in the ```data``` folder.
-Data can then be used with the webservice (https://github.com/WouterJansen/prbf2stats).
+Will create a ```data``` folder with all generated content.
+This can then be used with the webservice to display it. (https://github.com/WouterJansen/prbf2stats).

 ## Requirements
 * Python 2.7.